HOME

 Next stop: The Fringe café.
 Leave the academy building and cross the park towards The Bridges.
 The top right corner exit is the one that leads to the café.
 Side note: The door to the left of the café entrance is some sort of mystery - it will open much later in the game, and once only.
 So, let's enter the café.
 On our todo list: Meeting Emma, and squeezing some money out of our boss.

 First person we meet inside is Charlie, a good friend of ours.
 He currently runs the bar, and he's also a housemate of ours.
 Looks like the entire staff of the Fringe Cafe lives in the Border House.
 So, let's talk to Charlie.
 Pour yourself a drink and sit comfortably, it's gonna be a lengthy dialogue.
 Lots of infos on his background, but also some info bits on Cortez: He's into books and old movies, and when he dropped by earlier on he inspected a the poster next to the jukebox.
 Okay, we gonna do that, too.
-Let's go deeper into the bar's bowels.
+Side note: There's a candy jar on the counter, and as good adventurers we help ourselves to one.
+Now let's go deeper into the bar's bowels.
 Nice urban vibes.
 Three points of interest: Our friend Emma, our boss Stanley, and the poster Charlie mentioned.
+Well, and there's a a bowl of bread on the table, and as good adventurers we help ourselves to some.

 The dialogue with Emma is lengthy, almost as long as the one with Charlie, and apart from an update on her current affairs we don't get any news from her.
 Well, she has the hots for Cortez, sort of.
 Stanley is a hard nut to crack.
 Insist on getting paid, give him the timesheet from the diary in your room, insist again, and threaten him to quit the job eventually - that's when he finally gives (or rather: transfers) you your money.
 He asks for an extra shift - I agreed, no idea if that was a wise move or not.
 The poster advertises a gallery exhibition, which is probably where we can meet Cortez.
 We don't know where this "Roma Gallery" is, but there's a free ticket attached to the poster, and upon examining it (after taking it of course) we get to know the address (it's near Watertown Bridge) and how to get there - the subway.